Susan Taubes Edition

 Subvolumes 1.1 and 1.2 of Schriften von Susan Taubes (2011 and 2014, ed.
 Christina Pareigis) include a total of 269 letters, each printed in the respective original language (English, German, and Hebrew) and each with scholarly annotations.
 The publishing of these two volumes was preceded by an extensive phase of viewing, probing, and arranging the contents of the archive as well as substantial research in archives in the USA, France, and Israel to find out more about certain biographical contexts and the historical conditions in which Taubes was working.
 On top of that were interviews with eyewitnesses and an intensive collaboration with Ethan Taubes in New York and Noémi Földes in Budapest.

-Volume 3 of Schriften von Susan Taubes (ed.
-Christina Pareigis) will include a selection of her short stories translated into German.
-The volume is scheduled for publication in 2014.
+Volume 3 of Schriften von Susan Taubes (2015, ed.
+Christina Pareigis) includes a selection of her short stories translated into German.
 During her lifetime Susan Taubes only published two literary texts in addition to her novel Divorcing (1969).
 Her literary remains indicate, however, that her literary productivity was in fact much more extensive.
 The aesthetic contexts from which these works emerged and her other self-reflexive experimental writings have their origins in the European postwar avant-garde.
 These writings are also currently a central focus of literary scholarship.
 Taubes’ highly complex compositions with their multiple settings and linguistic registers are stagings of both a life story and identity, neither of which is based on a singularity of meaning or a sense of continuity.
 Instead, they are based on the unknown, the broken, and the interrupted.
-A new German edition of Taubes’ novel Divorcing is also being planned.

 The Stiftung Preußische Seehandlung funded the establishment of the archive.